Al Schneider (magician): Biography

 Schneider was born and raised in Detroit, Michigan.
-He lived in Minneapolis, Minnesota for most of his life and spent a year in Denver, Colorado.
-He started in magic in 1960, his senior year in high school.
-In 1967, Schneider graduated from Wayne State University with a degree in physics, after seven years in school part time.
-During his free time he studied magic working toward his goal of a career in professional magic.
+He lived in Minneapolis, Minnesota, for most of his life and spent a year in Denver, Colorado.
+He started in magic in 1960 during his senior year in high school.
+In 1967, Schneider graduated from Wayne State University with a degree in physics after seven years of part-time schooling.
+During his free time, he studied magic, working toward his goal of a career in professional magic.

-In 1960, Schneider developed the Matrix magic trick, a trick where four cards are placed over four coins.
-The coins then invisibly move between cards.
-Matrix is a modernized version of Yank Hoe's "Sympathetic Coins".
+In 1960, Schneider developed the Matrix magic trick, where four cards are placed over four coins, and the coins then invisibly move between cards.
+Matrix is a modernized version of Yank Hoe's "Sympathetic Coins."
+Countless magicians have since developed variations and improvements upon the effect, cementing Schneider's legacy in the annals of coin conjuring.

 In 1969, Schneider left his job as a mathematician for Uniroyal and accepted a position as a systems analyst for Univac, specializing in computers.
-Univac transferred him to Minneapolis, Minnesota, where he was employed as a systems programmer.
+Univac transferred him to Minneapolis, Minnesota, where he worked as a systems programmer.

 In 1972, he began writing and publishing magic books after the computer industry suffered a downturn.
-He worked as an editor of house organ Goldshadow Newsletter and also as a dealer for Goldshadow Industries.
-Schneider theorized that "misdirection, while essential for effective magic, is actually a supporting technique to greater concept of hiding the spectators' false assumptions".
+He worked as an editor of the house organ Goldshadow Newsletter and also as a dealer for Goldshadow Industries.
+Schneider theorized that "misdirection, while essential for effective magic, is actually a supporting technique for the greater concept of hiding the spectators' false assumptions."